Opening Times | Patient Access | Contact Us

 There are two permanent methods of contraception:

-To find your nearest contraception clinic you can use the NHS Choices service search.
+To find your nearest contraception clinic outside of the surgery you can use the NHS.uk service search.
 Enter your postcode, click 'search', then click 'contraception'.

 You can find out more about each type of contraception by contacting: